 Enjoying grapefruit once or twice a week probably won’t have a lasting effect.
 Daily grapefruit, however, could cause trouble since the grapefruit effect lasts at least 24 hours.
 Just to complicate the situation, some people react far more strongly when they eat grapefruit than others do.
 We don’t yet have good ways to tell ahead of time who will get a very noticeable boost in blood levels from this interaction.

-People often wonder if other fruit juices, especially citrus juices, have a similar effect to grapefruit juice. researchers have found that both clementine juice and to a lesser extent mandarin juice also inhibit CYP3A4 and could potentially interact with certain medications (European Journal of Pharmaceutical Sciences, Jan.
+People often wonder if other fruit juices, especially citrus juices, have a similar effect to grapefruit juice.
+Researchers have found that both clementine juice and to a lesser extent mandarin juice also inhibit CYP3A4 and could potentially interact with certain medications (European Journal of Pharmaceutical Sciences, Jan.
 15, 2017).
 Seville orange juice and pomelo juice might also interact in a similar way, while orange juice does not (Journal of Food and Drug Analysis, April 2018).

 Learn More:

 To learn more about the interactions of grapefruit and other foods with medicines, you may wish to download our free Guides to Drug and Food Interactions and Grapefruit Interactions.
+If you have family or friends who are taking medications, you might want to encourage them to think about the grape juice interaction issue by suggesting that they read this article.
+Better yet, why not suggest the value of our free newsletter so that they can stay up-to-date on this kind of health information?
+Here is a link.